-BATED BREATH is a fantastic young sire; a champion sprinter himself, he has already produced the likes of the Group 2 winner and Group 1 placed Beckford and 2019 Group 2 Dahlia Stakes winner Worth Waiting.
+BATED BREATH is a fantastic young sire; a champion sprinter himself, he has already produced 12 stakes winners in 2019 including six Group winners: Daahyeh, Space Traveller, Worth Waiting, Breathtaking Look, Simply Breathless and Maid In India.
 Read about his sire here: https://www.juddmonte.com/stallions/bated-breath/default.aspx.

-Spiritofthenorth was purchased by ourselves and ace bloodstock agent Federico Barberini; we teamed up 12 months ago to purchase the Group performer Marie's Diamond, so there's every reason to believe that this dark bay colt could emulate Marie's Diamond's heroic performances around Europe in 2019.
-He is a great individual and moves really well in his slower paces (please see the video on this page).
-He was Federico's favourite horse in the Arqana Vente 2 Yearling Sale.
-There were over 140 lots catalogued and we were delighted to pick him up in August for €21,000, we were expecting him to make a great deal more.
+Spiritofthenorth is a great individual and moves really well in his slower paces.
+He was ace bloodstock agent Federico Barberini's favourite horse in the Arqana Vente 2 Yearling Sale in France.
+There were over 140 lots catalogued and we were delighted to pick him up for €21,000, we were expecting him to make a great deal more.
 The Arqana Vente 2 sale, has produced the French 1000 and 2000 Guineas winners, so the sale is a proven source of quality producing racehorses, especially if you are purchasing a bloodstock agent's pick of the sale.

-Syndicate manager update (25th November): Following a fabulous first run, he didn’t handle the bottomless ground at Nottingham, second time up, and it probably came too soon, only 13 days later after debut.
-We then went all the way to Kempton for a race he frankly should have won.
-However, he got lit up in the paddock and bolted to the start.
-He ran no sort of race.
-Following a post-race veterinary examination, he was found to have trapped a testicle, which has clearly caused him pain in the prelims.
+2019 season update: Following a post-race veterinary examination at Kempton, he was found to have trapped a testicle, which has clearly caused him pain in the prelims, hence he bolted to the start.
 It’s just possible that the issue had been an intermittent one and holding him back somewhat.
 We've gelded him now, to alleviate the problem and now that he’s pain free, it’s hopefully, onwards and upwards.
 He’s a fabulous looking and very sizeable individual, so there’s every reason to believe there’s any amount of improvement to come.
-The plan is to win with him this side of Christmas.